techdev0/my-journey/README.md

 ### Vim

-What's a side-effect of using Vim?
+What's a side effect of using Vim?
 You start typing Vim commands when using other text editors, without even thinking about it. :D